 Next, building material had to be collected.
 Using the ranch truck, hundreds of pounds of rock and dirt loaded into the bed and dropped off at the building site.
 When construction began, the area under the boulder was cleared and leveled, then a layer of juniper bark, followed by a layer of rock and then mud were laid down to form the foundation.
 The granary was constructed on top of this and allowed to dry.
 After it was dried, cracks that had appeared were patched, allowed to dry again and then the granary was loaded with dried field corn (still on the cob) the capstone was placed and the entire structure was sealed and left for the winter.

 Rock Art Experiments

-With these experiments and others like them we hope to answer or address several questions important to the archaeology of the canyon.
-These include: requirements of time, materials, and manpower for construction and how those requirements might change as a result of more challenging locations; the techniques involved with native construction practices; and how effective were our experiments in terms of accomplishing their required tasks.
+With these experiments and others like them, we hope to answer or address several questions important to the archaeology of the canyon.
+These include requirements of time, materials, and manpower for construction and how those requirements might change as a result of more challenging locations; the techniques involved with native construction practices; and how effective were our experiments in terms of accomplishing their required tasks.
 Was the corn protected, from animals and weather over the course of the winter and how long will the rock art last in a completely exposed environment?
-Updates to these experiments will be posted as spring arrives and researches are able to once again access the canyon and check on their condition.
+Updates to these experiments will be posted as spring arrives and researchers are able to once again access the canyon and check on their condition.